-DBCC CHECKDB is a database console command for SQL Server Database that checks the physical and logical integrity of objects of a database instance.
-This method detects potential SQL Server Database corruptions.
-DBCC CHECK DC can be used in four categories: Maintenance, Miscellaneous, Informational, and Validations.
+dbcc checkdb is a database console command for SQL Server Database that checks the physical and logical integrity of objects of a database instance.
+This method detects potential SQL Server Database corruption. dbcc checkdb can be used in four categories: Maintenance, Miscellaneous, Informational, and Validations.

-You can run DBCC CHECKDB in SQL Server Database using a query command as seen below.
+You can run dbcc checkdb in SQL Server Database using a query command (as shown below).
 You need to specify which database you want to do an integrity check on.

-Yes, there is.
-In a tool such as dbWatch Control Center, DBCC CHECKDB is found in its maintenance jobs.
-When installing a database instance, make sure that DBCC CHECKDB is ticked.
-You can also add the instance by manually configuring the jobs by right-clicking on the instance and selecting "Configure Jobs.”
+In dbWatch Control Center, dbcc checkdb is found among its Maintenance Jobs.
+When installing a database instance, make sure that the dbcc checkdb task is ticked so that it is installed as well.
+You can also add the job to the instance by manually configuring the Jobs by right-clicking on the instance and selecting "Configure Jobs".

 You can change the values in the configuration window.
-If you need help, click on the "?" and give you the parameter description.
-Once you are all set, select “Apply.”
+If you need some help, click the "?" and it will give you the parameter description.
+Once you are all set, select Apply.

-Like the example above, I set the DBCC CHECKDB to run at 6:15 AM from Mondays to Fridays.
+Like the example above, I set the dbcc checkdb to run at 6:15 AM from Mondays through Fridays.
 You can also specify when you want the Job to execute.

 For instance, you can set it to run at 9:25 PM every Wednesday and Saturday for every two weeks.

 Once you are set, wait for dbWatch Control Center to execute the maintenance job.
-You can quickly go to the monitoring module and open the instance as a means of checking.
-Just click on the maintenance job for DBCC CHECKDB, and you will find all the related jobs from some other cases.
+You can go to the monitoring module and open the instance as a means of checking.
+Just click the maintenance job for dbcc checkdb, and you will find all the related jobs from some other cases.

-DBCC CHECKDB is easy to implement with dbWatch.
-What dbWatch offers is the ability to check DBCC CHECKDB among multiple database instances, which is absent when doing it individually.
+Running dbcc checkdb is easy to do with dbWatch.
+What dbWatch offers is automating AND SIMPLIFYING the execution of dbcc checkdb on all your instances.
+This will ensure you always do consistency checks with no time needed from you.
 The best way of truly optimizing integrity checks is by automating the process and having an overview across your database environment.